 Kitting out your computer with up-to-date antivirus software is a must.
 Read the Free Antivirus Software guide.

-When using social media such as facebook, don't display information fraudsters could use such as date of birth and mother's maiden name.
-You should avoid using the same and easily guessed passwords when you create accounts.
-Plus if information such as date of birth isn't integeral to the service, there's no harm using a false one.
+When using social media accounts like Facebook, don't display information fraudsters could use to impersonate you, such as your date of birth or mother's maiden name.
+You should avoid using the same passwords when you create accounts, as access to one could mean access to all.
+Plus if personal and identifiable information isn't integeral to the service, there's no harm in using a false one.

-If you are entering card details online, make sure the web address starts https (the s stands for secure) and has a little image of a locked padlock next to it.
+If you are entering card details online, make sure the web address starts with https (the 's' stands for secure).
+Your browser should also identify the site as secure in the address bar.

 Always check bank statements

 Regular checking of your bank statements is always good practice.
 If you spot something that looks a tad dodgy, contact your bank or building society immediately.
 Also, if your bank or credit card statements fail to arrive, contact the company right away.

 Regularly check your credit reference files

 If someone is making false applications for credit in your name, it will appear on your credit reference files.
 You should check these at least once a year (or immediately if you suspect fraud).
 See the Credit Rating guide.

 The prime worry is that criminals will take your identity and use it along with other information to build a new profile, apply for new products in your name, which will go on to your records and ruin your credit history.
 Yet as long as you take sensible precautions, the risks are limited.

 How does ID fraud work?